MichalOpoka/ecfr/cfr/title-32-National-Defense/subtitle-A-Department-Defense/chapter-I-Office-Secretary-Defense/subchapter-M-Miscellaneous/part-199-Civilian-Health-Medical-Program-Uniformed-Services-CHAMPUS/section-199.26.md

 (2) The dependents' sponsor is responsible for keeping the Defense Enrollment Eligibility Reporting System (DEERS) current with eligibility data through the sponsor's Service personnel office.
 Using information from the DEERS, the TRICARE regional contractors have the responsibility to validate a dependent's qualifications to purchase TYA coverage.

-(c) *TRICARE Young Adult premiums.* Qualified young adult dependents are charged premiums for coverage under TYA that represent the full cost of the program, including reasonable administrative costs, as determined by the ASD(HA) utilizing an appropriate actuarial basis for the provision of TRICARE benefits for the TYA-eligible beneficiary population.
-Separate premiums shall be established for TRICARE Standard and Prime plans.
+(c) *TRICARE Young Adult premiums.* Qualified young adult dependents are charged premiums for coverage under TYA that represent the full cost of the program, including reasonable administrative costs, as determined by the Director utilizing an appropriate actuarial basis for the provision of TRICARE benefits for the TYA-eligible beneficiary population.
+Separate premiums shall be established for TRICARE Select and Prime plans.
 There may also be separate premiums based on the uniformed services sponsor's status.
-Premiums are to be paid monthly.
+Premiums are to be paid monthly, except as otherwise provided through administrative implementation, pursuant to procedures established by the Director.
 The monthly rate for each month of a calendar year is one-twelfth of the annual rate for that calendar year.

 (1) *Annual establishment of rates.* (i) Monthly premium rates shall be established and updated annually on a calendar year basis by the ASD(HA) for TYA individual coverage.